Multi-family Rental Housing and Tax-credit Application Review and

 (Harris County accepts 4% tax credit resolution request throughout the year)

-- January 10, 2020 - Deadline to submit completed packets to CSD (early submissions will be accepted).
+- February 3, 2022 - Deadline to submit completed packets to CSD (early submissions are encouraged).

 Failure to provide a completed packet will cause your application to be ineligible for placement on the Commissioners Court agenda and no resolution will be granted.